thfield/github-for-beginners/git.md

 ## History
 - Linus Torvalds
-- build for the development of large, distributed, open source software projects
+- Made for the development of large, distributed, open source software projects

 ## The command line